American International Airways Flight 808: Aftermath

 AIA Flight 808 was the first aviation accident where pilot fatigue was cited as a probable cause.
 The NTSB issued a recommendation to the Federal Aviation Administration to review and update regulations on crew scheduling and duty time limits to incorporate the latest research into the effects of fatigue.

 Captain Chapo suffered back injuries that left him unable to go back to commercial flying.
 Because of the severity of his injuries, First Officer Curran's right leg had to be amputated.
 He eventually regained his flight status and went back to flying as a DC-8 Captain at AIA.
-In 2000, he became an NTSB Aviation Safety Investigator (Operations) and later, worked as a Federal Aviation Administration Safety Inspector (B-767 Aircrew Program Manager) at the Delta Certificate Management Office.
+In 2000, he became an NTSB Aviation Safety Investigator (Operations) and later, worked as a Federal Aviation Administration Safety Inspector (Boeing 767 Aircrew Program Manager) at the Delta Certificate Management Office.
 Flight Engineer Richmond also managed to recover and return to cargo flights, eventually becoming a captain for Frontier Airlines before retiring in 2018.

+Also, in the years following, the approach to runway 10 was changed to allow more room.
+This was completed in cooperation with the Cuban government.